Let Them Eat Chocolate: When Luxury & The Everyday Collide

 Seen through this lens, the $20 Lindt bar is not an anomaly but a stress test.
 Can a supermarket impulse item retain its indulgence symbol without tipping into excessiveness?

 For retailers, this signals a shift.
 The checkout is no longer just a space for cheap add-ons.
 It has become a stage where everyday goods and luxury cues collide, blurring the line between need and want.
+And the brands that win?
+They’re the ones investing in consistent brand presence across every touchpoint, from packaging to point of sale.

 Conclusion